Page 18 – Jihad – Holy war – Apostasy

 The Apostates followers of Al-Aswad al-Ansi

-Al-Aswad al-Ansi was a self-proclaimed prophet who initially accepted Islam but later rejected it and declared himself a prophet in Yemen.
-His rebellion caused significant division and harm.
-However, after his defeat and death, many of his followers returned to Islam, and the Prophet Muhammad (pbuh) forgave them for their earlier apostasy, allowing them to rejoin the Muslim community.
+Al-Aswad al-Ansi initially accepted Islam but later rejected it and declared himself a prophet in Yemen.
+His rebellion caused significant division in Yemen and harm and he people of his tribe who were Muslims, also renounced Islam.
+However, being killed by his own followers, many th returned back to Islam, and the Prophet Muhammad (pbuh) forgave them for their earlier apostasy, allowing them to rejoin the Muslim community.

 The Apostate Abu Hudhayfah ibn Utbah